Unlocking the UK’s productivity potential.

 Improving the poor UK productivity performance at the aggregate, regional and sectoral levels requires sustained political leadership, significant public and business investment, as well as close policy coordination.

-Find out about all of last year’s events across the UK for National Productivity Week 2025.
-More details on National Productivity Week 2026 will be announced soon.
+Find out about all of the events happening across the UK for National Productivity Week 2026.
+More details will be announced soon.

 A joint TPI and CIMA report examining the expanded role of the Chief Financial Officer and its importance for productivity.